A Systematic Survey on Deep Generative Models for Graph Generation: Introduction

-There are three types of related surveys.
-The first type mainly centers around the traditional graph generation by classic graph theory and network science~\cite{bonifati2020graph}, which does not focus on the most recent advancement in deep generative neural networks in artificial intelligence.
-The second type is about representation learning on graphs~\cite{goyal2018graph, wu2020comprehensive, zhang2020deep}.
-This is a very hot domain in machine learning, especially deep learning.
-It can benefit a number of downstream tasks including node and graph classification, link prediction, and graph generation.
-This domain focuses on learning graph embedding given existing graphs.
+There are three types of existing surveys that are relevant to our work.
+The first type mainly centers around the traditional graph generation by classic graph theory and network science~\cite{bonifati2020graph}, which does not focus on the most recent advancement in deep generative neural networks in AI.
+The second type is about representation learning on graphs~\cite{goyal2018graph, wu2020comprehensive, zhang2020deep}, which focuses on learning graph embedding given existing graphs.
 Few works include a handful of deep generative models that could be used for representation learning tasks.
-The last type is specific to particular applications such as molecule design by deep learning, instead of for this generic technical domain.
-To the best of our knowledge, there is no systematic survey on deep generative models for graph generation.
+The third type is specific to particular applications such as molecule design by deep learning, instead of for this generic technical domain.